Language

 Real-Time Decoding

-The token is decoded instantly as you paste or type.
-No need to press a button — results update in real time.
+The token is parsed instantly as you paste or type — results update live with no button to press.

 Color-Coded Panels

-Unix timestamps in the payload (such as exp, iat, nbf) are automatically annotated with human-readable dates, so you don't have to convert them manually.
+Unix timestamps like exp, iat, and nbf are annotated inline with a human-readable date, so you never convert them by hand.

 Expiration Status